Tantanoola, South Australia: Tantanoola Tiger

 Tantanoola is known for the Tantanoola Tiger, a phantom cat which supposedly stalked the area during the late nineteenth century.
 In August 1895 an animal was shot by one Thomas John Donovan, which was believed to have been the mysterious predator.
 The animal turned out to be more like a wolf than a cat.
 Later, it was determined to be an Arabian wolf, although how it arrived in South Australia has been the subject of a number of theories.
 It is currently preserved and on display at the Tantanoola Hotel (which is also known colloquially as the Tantanoola Tiger Hotel).
+The football club is also known as the Tantanoola Tigers in honour of the famous story.
 Tantanoola Caves Conservation Park, featuring a spectacular dolomite cave is located nearby.

 Australian poet Max Harris wrote a poem titled "The Tantanoola Tiger", which is included in the collection The Angry Penguin: the Poetry of Max Harris, published by the National Library of Australia.

 Snuggery

 The next station northwest along the railway line was Snuggery.
 Snuggery is not recognised as a separate town, but is part of Tantanoola towards Millicent.
 The area includes the Snuggery Power Station with three diesel-powered gas turbines, and the Kimberly-Clark woodchip and paper pulp mill.
 The pulp mill was commissioned in 1992 but ceased operations in 2011.
 It was demolished in November 2012.